 - Non-prescription eye drops to relieve eye symptoms

 There are many symptoms and signs of hay fever.
-If other treatment methods are not effective in improving your hay fever symptoms, allergy shots are always an option.
+If other treatment methods are not effective in improving your hay fever symptoms, allergy shots (immunotherapy) are always an option.
 If you or a family member has any of these indications, do not hesitate to call our office today.
-A caring allergy specialist can offer a solution to your symptoms.
+A caring ear, nose and throat specialist can offer a solution to your symptoms.